panoply/liquify-schema/stores/descriptions/format/liquid/delimiterTrims.md

 ---

-#### 👎 👎 &nbsp;&nbsp; `force`
+#### 👎 👎 &nbsp;&nbsp; `always`

-_Below is an example of how this rule works if set to `force` which will apply trims to all Liquid tokens.
+_Below is an example of how this rule works if set to `always` which will apply trims to all Liquid tokens.
 You should maybe avoid using this option unless you are completely sure it will not cause issues when Liquid code is rendered in your project_

 ```liquid